Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Introduction

-Here, $J(\stoptime_\agent,\utilitysymbolagent{\agenttwo})$ is the decision maker's cumulative expected cost if the decision maker chooses strategy $\stoptime_\agent$ and incurs a stopping cost $\utilitysymbolagent{\agenttwo}$. \end{definition} The solution of the feasibility problem in \eqref{eqn:relopt_intuition} is the set-valued IRL estimate of the stopping costs incurred by the decision maker.
-Given the inverse learner's information about the decision maker, the inverse learner can at best check if, in environment $\agent$ where the decision maker incurs stopping cost $\stoptime_\agent$, the chosen strategy $\stoptime_\agent$ incurs a smaller expected cost than that chosen in any other environment.
-The comparison in~\eqref{eqn:relopt_intuition} between the performance of the decision maker's strategy in each environment to the strategies chosen in all other (finitely many) environments is formalized in Definition~\vref{def:relativeoptimality} and is achieved by the inverse learner via the IRL procedure in Theorem~\ref{thrm:NIAS_NIAC}.
-We also refer the reader to the seminal work of \citet[Ch.\,3.5]{RUST94} on identifiability of MDPs for further justification of multiple environments.
-The above framework of a Bayesian stopping time decision maker operating in multiple environments arises in several applications; see Sec.\,\ref{sec:intro_applications} for details.}
+Here, $J(\stoptime_\agent,\utilitysymbolagent{\agenttwo})$ is the decision maker's cumulative expected cost when the decision maker chooses strategy $\stoptime_\agent$ and incurs a stopping cost $\utilitysymbolagent{\agenttwo}$.}\\ The solution of the feasibility problem in \eqref{eqn:relopt_intuition} is the set-valued IRL estimate of the stopping costs incurred by the decision maker.
+The comparison in~\eqref{eqn:relopt_intuition} between the performance of the decision maker's strategy in each environment to the strategies chosen in all other (finitely many) environments is formalized in Lemma~\ref{lem:relativeoptimality} and is achieved by the inverse learner via the IRL procedure in Theorem~\ref{thrm:NIAS_NIAC}.
+We also refer the reader to the seminal work of \citet[Ch.\,3.5]{RUST94} and \citet{KIM21} on identifiability of MDPs for further justification of multiple environments.
+The above framework of a Bayesian stopping time agent operating in multiple environments arises in several applications; see Sec.\,\ref{sec:intro_applications} for details.

-\blue{To summarize, the comparison in \eqref{eqn:relopt_intuition} is the key idea behind our main IRL result, namely, Theorem~\ref{thrm:NIAS_NIAC}, which provides necessary and sufficient conditions for identifying Bayes optimality of a decision maker's strategies in multiple environments. }